Manoucher Yektai

-Manoucher Yektai (Persian: منوچهر یکتایی; b.
-22, 1921 – d.
-19, 2019) was an Iranian-born American artist and poet.
+Manoucher Yektai (منوچهر یکتایی) (December 22, 1921 – November 19, 2019) was an American artist.
 A member of the New York School of artists, Yektai's paintings synthesized diverse influences from the United States, France, and Iran into works that trouble distinctions between abstraction and representation.

 Early life and education

 Born in Tehran, Iran, Yektai dropped out of Tehran University without obtaining a degree.
 Between 1945 and 1947, he studied with Amédée Ozenfant in Paris, and later in New York City.
 From 1946 to 1947, he studied at the École des Beaux-Arts, and at the atelier of André Lhote.
 From 1947 to 1948, he studied at the Art Students League of New York.

 Career

 Yektai has many works in North American and European collections and museums, including the Museum of Modern Art, the Hirshhorn Museum and Sculpture Garden, San Francisco Museum of Modern Art, and numerous private collections such as the Yellowstone Art Museum.